Graph and String Parameters: Connections Between Pathwidth, Cutwidth and the Locality Number: Locality and Cutwidth

-\textbf{Consequences}: In the following, we overview a series of complexity-theoretic and algorithmic consequences of the reductions provided above.
-We first discuss negative results and note that we can close one of the main problems left open in \cite{FSTTCS}.
+In the following, we discuss the lower and upper complexity bounds that we obtain from the reductions provided above.
+We first note that since $\cutwidthProb$ is $\NP$-complete, so is $\locProb$.
+In particular, note that this answers one of the main questions left open in~\cite{FSTTCS}.